Rickenbacker 330 (White, ex Paul Weller)

 Originally applied by Paul Weller:

-1. a pink "P" between the two pickups;
+- a white "P" on a pink background, between the two pickups;

-2. the writing "the total look!" in the upper horn, cut and pasted from the fanzine December Child 3.3
+- the writing "the total look!" in the upper horn, cut and pasted from the fanzine December Child.4

 DISCLAIMER